andrewstellman/pbprdf/README.md

 # pbprdf
-Generate RDF for basketball play-by-play data by reading a folder full of ESPN-style play-by-play HTML pages (eg. [Mystics vs. Sun on 7:00 PM ET, June 5, 2015](http://scores.espn.go.com/wnba/playbyplay?gameId=400610636)), processing each play in each game file, and generating a Turtle file that contains all of the plays from each game.
+Generate RDF for basketball play-by-play data by reading a folder full of ESPN-style play-by-play HTML pages (eg. [Mystics vs. Sun on 7:00 PM ET, June 5, 2015](http://scores.espn.go.com/wnba/playbyplay?gameId=400610636)), processing each play in each game file, and generating a TriG file that contains all of the plays from each game.

 Install and run
 ===============